OrangeInSouth/ychuang/content/publication/enabling-ensemble-learning-for-heterogeneous-large-language-models-with-deep-parallel-collaboration/index.md

   - Hui Wang
   - Bing Qin
   - Ting Liu
-publication_short: Under Review
+publication_short: NeurIPS2024 (Spotlight)
-abstract: "Large language models (LLMs) have shown complementary strengths in various tasks and instances, motivating the research of ensembling LLMs to push the frontier leveraging the wisdom of the crowd.
-Existing work achieves this objective via training the extra reward model or fusion model to select or fuse all candidate answers.
-However, these methods pose a great challenge to the generalizability of the trained models.
-Besides, existing methods use the textual responses as communication media, ignoring the rich information in the inner representations of neural networks.
-Therefore, we propose a training-free ensemble framework DeePEn, averaging the probability distributions outputted by different LLMs.
-A key challenge in this paradigm is the vocabulary discrepancy between heterogeneous LLMs, which hinders the operation of probability distribution averaging.
-To address this challenge, DeePEn maps the probability distribution of each model from the probability space to a universe relative space based on the relative representation theory, and performs aggregation.
-Then, the result of aggregation is mapped back to the probability space of one LLM via a search-based inverse transformation to determine the generated token.
-We conduct experiments on the ensemble of various LLMs of 6B to 70B.
-Experimental results show that DeePEn achieves consistent improvements across six popular benchmarks involving subject examination, reasoning and knowledge-QA, proving the effectiveness of our approach. "
+abstract: Large language models (LLMs) exhibit complementary strengths in various tasks, motivating the research of LLM ensembling.
+However, existing work focuses on training an extra reward model or fusion model to select or combine all candidate answers, posing a great challenge to the generalization on unseen data distributions.
+Besides, prior methods use textual responses as communication media, ignoring the valuable information in the internal representations.
+In this work, we propose a training-free ensemble framework DeePEn, fusing the informative probability distributions yielded by different LLMs at each decoding step.
+Unfortunately, the vocabulary discrepancy between heterogeneous LLMs directly makes averaging the distributions unfeasible due to the token misalignment.
+To address this challenge, DeePEn maps the probability distribution of each model from its own probability space to a universal relative space based on the relative representation theory, and performs aggregation.
+Next, we devise a search-based inverse transformation to transform the aggregated result back to the probability space of one of the ensembling LLMs (main model), in order to determine the next token.
+We conduct extensive experiments on ensembles of different number of LLMs, ensembles of LLMs with different architectures, and ensembles between the LLM and the specialist model.
+Experimental results show that (i) DeePEn achieves consistent improvements across six benchmarks covering subject examination, reasoning, and knowledge, (ii) a well-performing specialist model can benefit from a less effective LLM through distribution fusion, and (iii) DeePEn has complementary strengths with other ensemble methods such as voting.
 draft: false
 featured: false
 image: